LuvinPandas/Roblox-Spoofer/README.md

 # Roblox-Spoofer
-An open-source spoofer written in C++ for the game 'Roblox' that bypasses Roblox's alt detection system by spoofing MAC addresses and clearing Roblox's temp files.
+An open-source spoofer written in C++ for the game 'Roblox' that bypasses Roblox's alt detection system by spoofing MAC addresse
 # Supported Systems:
 * Windows 11/10